-The idea behind this is that if someone visits your store page via an affiliate link, the chance is that the visitor might be interested in the product, but they couldn’t move forward for some reason.
+The idea behind this is that if someone visits your store page via an affiliate link, the chance is that the visitor might be interested in the product but couldn’t move forward for some reason.
 So, using retargeting ads, you can offer better deals (if possible) or just create a recall factor.

 However, just ensure that you are not too aggressive in retargeting such visitors.
 Let it be gentle, relevant, and stop retargeting after a while to avoid overspending on non-converting consumers.

-Ready to Start your Ecommerce Affiliate Program?
+Ready to Start your Ecommerce Affiliate Marketing Program?